B3Kay/benjaminkarlsson.com/src/posts/how-to-type-faster-100-wpm-in-22-days.md

 - 🤩 [Keybr](https://www.keybr.com/) - For finger placement and training.
 - 🤩 [Monkeytype](https://monkeytype.com/) - For speed testing and practice.
+- 🤩 [Entrained](https://entertrained.app/) - Typing real books and learn at the same time.
 - 👎 [Typeracer](https://play.typeracer.com/) - Try it out, I didnt like it.